advantys/workflowgen-docker/README.md

 docker build -t advantys/workflowgen:7.15.5-win-ltsc2019-onbuild .
 ```

-You should now have two Docker images of WorkflowGen in you list of images.
+You should now have two Docker images of WorkflowGen in your list of images.
 To
 get the images that are on your machine, execute `docker image ls`.